-Most of the discussion focused on threats against the medical establishment, locally and worldwide.
-Yival Diskin, today a consultant on special defense methods, addressed the recent developments in the area.
+Most of the discussion focused on cyber threats against the medical establishment, locally and worldwide.
+Yival Diskin, today a consultant on special cyber defense methods, addressed the recent developments in the area.

 The bad news first: “Almost all of the systems today are computerized.
 We’re irrevocably dependent on computers.
 Hundreds of millions use smart phones, tablets and laptops, although the security level of those devices is pathetic.
 Water systems, electric grids, chemical plants, nuclear and industrial facilities, cars, trains, ships and airplanes – everything is computerized, everything is networked, everything is sensitive and almost everything is unprotected.”